jeffgortmaker/pyblp/docs/examples.rst

    simulation.sigma
    simulation.pi

-The parameters seem to have been estimated reasonably well, except for the first elements in :math:`\Sigma` and :math:`\Pi`, which are still within an estimated standard error of their true values.
+The parameters seem to have been estimated reasonably well.

 In addition to checking that the configuration for a model based on actual data makes sense, the :class:`Simulation` class can also be a helpful tool for better understanding under what general conditions BLP models can be accurately estimated.
 Additionally, it is used extensively in pyblp's test suite.